lukechikkala/zactrack-Documentation/Lighting/zt_Lighting_Node.md

 # Add Actors

 1. We now need to add the Trackers by going to `Show Editor` → `Actor`.
-2. Dismount one of the Trackers from the Charging Station and it will show up in the `Actor` window.
+2. Dismount one of the Trackers from the Charging Station and it will show up in the `Actor` window.<br>
 This might take a second or two.
 3. Once the Tracker shows up, press and hold on the shown Tracker and select `Auto Add`.<br>
 <p align="center">